Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Preliminaries

 such that $p_D(a,b) \leq O(1) \cdot 2^{n \cdot f_D(a/n,b/n)}$.
 We will often use the shorthands $f_{DA}(\alpha,\beta,\gamma):=f_D(\alpha,\beta)+f_A(\beta,\gamma)$ and $f_{AD}(\alpha,\beta,\gamma):=f_A(\alpha,\beta)+f_D(\beta,\gamma)$.
 With this, we can define the asymptotic spectral shape function for our codes of interest.

 \begin{definition} Let $m\in\mathbb{N}$.
 The \emph{asymptotic spectral shape function} of the rate $1/2$ $R(AD)^m$ and $R(DA)^m$ codes are defined, respectively, as

 \end{definition}

 Lastly, we note that the probability distribution of $\wt(A^\top x)$ for a uniformly random $x$ of absolute weight $b$ is the same as the probability distribution of $\wt(A x)$, and similarly for $D$ and $D^\top$.
+This follows from the property that $A^\top$ is obtained by flipping each column of $A$, which means operationally that instead of accumulating ``down,'' $A^\top$ now accumulates ``up'' (and similarly for $D$ and $D^\top$).
 Thus, while technically one of the generator matrices needs to use the transpose of these matrices, the functions appearing in the analysis ($p_A,p_D,f_{AD}$, etc.) are unchanged.
 That is, our analysis applies regardless of whether or not the $A$ and $D$ matrices are transposed.